- Développeurs

 .

-The allowed combinations are:
+The allowed combinations of resource and event types are:

 customer.create